Gremlin vs Oracle Logistics Cloud

 - What integrations does it support?

-- It integrates with Oracle's ERP and SCM systems.
+- It integrates natively with Oracle ERP and Supply Chain Management systems.

 - Who is it best for?

-- It is best for large enterprises managing complex logistics.
+- It is best suited for large enterprises already using Oracle ERP/SCM needing integrated transportation management.

 | Info | Gremlin | Oracle Logistics Cloud |